Identify your MagSafe cable or adapter

 Avoid placing your adapter in a poorly ventilated area, like on a couch, thick carpeting, bedding, or a pillow.
 Avoid covering the adapter with a blanket or other insulation.

 The power adapter might turn itself off if it gets too warm.
-If this happens, disconnect the MagSafe connector from your Mac notebook, then let the power adapter cool down before handling it.
+If this happens, disconnect the MagSafe connector from your Mac laptop, then let the power adapter cool down before handling it.

 Check for updates